-6.3 INTEGRATED RISK MANAGEMENT AND CONTROL
+INTEGRATED RISK MANAGEMENT AND CONTROL

-6.3.1 Integrated risk management system
+6.3.1 INTEGRATED RISK MANAGEMENT SYSTEM

-An Integrated risk management System has been in place in the Red Eléctrica Group since 2002 for the purpose of achieving the Group's strategies and objectives, ensuring that the risks that can affect them, including tax risks, are identified, analyzed, evaluated, managed and controlled in a systematic manner, subject to unified criteria and within the acceptable risk level approved by the Board of Directors.

-The management System conforms to the ISO 31000 standard for risk management principles and guidelines and operates on a comprehensive and continuous basis.
-That management system is consolidated by business unit, subsidiary and support at the corporate level.
+An Integrated risk management System has been in place in the Red Eléctrica Group since 2002 for the purpose of achieving the Group's strategies and objectives, ensuring that the risks that can affect them, including tax risks, are identified, analysed, evaluated, managed and controlled in a systematic manner, subject to unified criteria and within the acceptable risk level approved by the Board of Directors.
+The management system is developed in accordance with the ISO 31000 standard on principles and guidelines in the management of risk, and is of an integrated and ongoing nature, with such management being undertaken by business unit, subsidiary and corporate level support area.